 Some cases involve accusations that are exaggerated or simply false.
 A criminal defense lawyer can always look for inconsistencies in an alleged victim’s statements or other flaws that can result in criminal charges being minimized or eliminated.

 Find Texas teachers accused of impropriety with a student — The Austin American-Statesman requested the names of teachers from the Texas Education Agency (TEA) who surrendered their teaching licenses or whose licenses were revoked after being investigated by the TEA for engaging in an improper relationship with a student.
 The newspaper then analyzed thousands of records included in government databases and media reports to determine the names of teachers who were charged and ran criminal background checks on those teachers through the Texas Department of Public Safety.
-You can use this website to search for teachers by name or by district.
+You can use this website to search for teachers by name or by the district.

 Collins v.
 State, (App.
 11 Dist.
 2015) 479 S.W.3d 533 — April Collins was charged by indictment with four counts of improper relationship between educator and student, but the Eleventh Court of Appeals dismissed three of those counts in November 2015 after the court, following the rationale of the Court of Criminal Appeals in See Ex parte Lo, 424 S.W.3d 10, 14 (Tex.Crim.App.2013), held that Texas Penal Code § 21.12(a)(3) is unconstitutionally broad insofar as it incorporates the unconstitutionally broad Texas Penal Code § 33.021(b) relating to online solicitation of a minor.
 The Court wrote, “A statute is impermissibly overbroad if, in addition to proscribing activities that may be constitutionally prohibited, its sweeping coverage also proscribes speech or conduct that is protected by the First Amendment.
 Bynum v.
 State, 767 S.W.2d 769, 772 (Tex.Crim.App.1989).”

-If you are teacher in North Texas who might be under investigation or has already been arrested for an alleged improper relationship with a student, it will be in your best interest to immediately retain legal counsel.
+If you are a teacher in North Texas who might be under investigation or has already been arrested for an alleged improper relationship with a student, it will be in your best interest to immediately retain legal counsel.
 Law Offices of Richard C. McConathy defends individuals all over the greater Dallas County area, including Denton, Lewisville, Plano, McKinney, Frisco, Allen, Fort Worth, Arlington, Grapevine, and many others.

 Dallas criminal defense attorneys Richard McConathy and Brian Bolton will work tirelessly to help you achieve the most favorable outcome to your case that results in the fewest possible penalties.
 They can review your case and help you understand all of your legal options as soon as you call (972) 233-5700 or complete an online contact form to take advantage of a free, confidential consultation.